blinken/amz_sp_api/lib/aplus-content-api-model/docs/AplusContentApi.md

 api_instance = AmzSpApi::AplusContentApiModel::AplusContentApi.new

-marketplace_id = "marketplace_id_example" # String | The identifier for the marketplace where the A+ Content is published.
+marketplace_id = 'marketplace_id_example' # String | The identifier for the marketplace where the A+ Content is published.

 post_content_document_request = AmzSpApi::AplusContentApiModel::PostContentDocumentRequest.new # PostContentDocumentRequest | The content document request details.